AMWA-TV/bcp-007-01/docs/Overview.md

 ]
 ```
 #### machine_name
 The name of the sender node in the NDI domain.
-A node SHALL report the machine name being utilized by the NDI SDK.
+A node MUST report the machine name being utilized by the NDI SDK.
 A controller SHOULD NOT specify a new `machine_name` but SHOULD use `null` or the current `machine_name`.

 #### source_name
 The name of the NDI stream created by the Native NDI Sender in the NDI domain.
-This parameter SHALL NOT be concatenated with `machine_name` in the format `machine_name(source_name)`.
+This parameter MUST NOT be concatenated with `machine_name` in the format `machine_name(source_name)`.

 | Informative note: In the NDI domain, the `source_name` and `machine_name` are concatenatedin the format `machine_name(source_name)` when streams are discovered and connected, however in the `transport_params`, these properties are kept independent.